HyperActive Software Home

 Using stacks as libraries

-Debugging CGIs
+Appendix: Debugging text-based CGIs

 Debugging text-based CGIs can be a challenge because very little error information is available.
 All you see in the browser is a generic "Server Error" message when something goes wrong.
 Here are some tips for more easily debugging text-based CGIs.